ivancheesecake/Bertud/README.md

 Edit `config.json`
 * ip - IP address of server
 * pythonPath - Path of Python libraries and executables
-* defaultInputFolder - Where are laz files are located
+* defaultInputFolder - Where are laz files to process are located
 * defaultOutputFolder - Where the outputs are placed

 `{